hubc617/research-artifact-1027/README.md

 # Reproducibility materials — Submission 1027

-This reproducibility artifact contains the source-only clean-20260811 implementation associated with submitted manuscript 1027.
-It accompanies a submission and is not an accepted-paper record.
-EMG is privileged information during training; Stage 3 deployment and inference use EEG only.
-The repository contains no T-MSPD data, feature arrays, checkpoints, trial predictions, raw result files, or audio cache.
+This repository provides code and configurations for Privileged EMG Distillation for EEG-Only Speech Decoding.
+EMG serves as privileged information during training; Stage 3 fine-tuning and inference use EEG only.
+The T-MSPD dataset and derived features are not redistributed; see the reproduction instructions below.

-The work is a controlled comparison under one prespecified protocol.
-It does not claim state of the art; Full outperforms the included EEGNet-8,2 baseline under the reported protocol.
+Under the reported protocol, Full improves balanced accuracy over NoDistill and the included EEGNet-8,2 baseline.

 ## Method